 Restaurant Design

 The design and layout of your restaurant play a significant role in creating a memorable dining experience.
-Decide on the interior design, seating capacity, and ambiance that fits the restaurant concept.
+Determine the interior design, seating capacity, and ambiance that best suit the restaurant concept.

 Consider factors such as lighting, color schemes, furniture, and decor that align with your brand and target market.
 If possible, include architectural plans or sketches to give potential investors a visual representation of your restaurant.